ALPHA SIGMA CHAPTER OF EPSILON SIGMA PHI THE NATIONAL COOPERATIVE EXTENSION PROFESSIONALS’ ORGANIZATION, INCORPORATED

 SECTION 3.
 The Secretary and three (3) at-large board members, at least one of whom shall be a retiree, shall be elected in odd years for a two-year term; the Treasurer and (3) at-large board members, at least one of whom shall be a retiree, shall be elected in even years for a two-year term.

 SECTION 4.
-Members of the Board of Directors, with the exception of President, may serve up to two (2) consecutive terms, except for the Administrative Liaison who may succeed his/herself indefinitely.
-The Treasurer and Secretary may succeed themselves.
+Members of the Board of Directors, except for President, may serve up to two (2) consecutive terms.

 ARTICLE VI: DUTIES OF THE BOARD OF DIRECTORS

 SECTION 1.
-The President shall preside at all meetings of the organization and shall perform the duties usually incumbent upon an executive officer, including committee organization and appointments.
+The President shall preside at all meetings of the organization and shall perform the duties usually incumbent upon an executive officer, including committee organization.
+The President or their designee shall represent the Alpha Sigma Chapter of ESP at national conferences, i.e. ESP Conference, Public Issues Leadership Development Conference (PILD), Joint Council of Extension Professionals (JCEP) Extension Leadership Conference.

 SECTION 4.
-The Secretary shall keep the minutes and records of official business of the organization.
+The Secretary shall keep the minutes and records of official business of the organization and archive records at Steenbock Library.

 ARTICLE VII: VACANCIES